What Is the Difference Between A3 and A4 Copiers?

 A3 Copiers

 A3 copiers tend to be more specialized and can accommodate documents up to 11x17”.
-Some multifunction A3 devices can print, scan, copy, and fax.
-You can get devices that will print in color and black-and-white or black-and-white only.
-And their resolution and print speeds are often faster than the smaller A4s.
+Some multifunction A3 devices can print, scan, copy, and fax, but these machines may be overkill for most small businesses.

 Printers can be a significant investment, so before you make a purchase, it's always helpful to think carefully about your printing needs, now and in the future.
 This might sound overly basic, but you’d be surprised at how many organizations want to buy the “best printer or copier” without thinking in terms of ROI.